Dean’s Undergraduate Research Awards (DURA)

 - A two- to three-page, single-spaced proposal that addresses the following:

-- Expected outcome of the project (honors thesis, etc.)
+- Expected outcome of the project: eg, honors thesis, essay, exhibition, digital project.

 - One letter of recommendation from a faculty member or curator/librarian.
-Once your application is submitted, ask your recommender to upload the letter where indicated at the top of the application.
+Once your application is submitted, ask your recommender to email their letter to Heidi Herr at email@example.com.
 Recommendation letters should address the following:

 - How long and in what capacity you have known the student